 Her words resonate deeply within me.
 Author/speaker Jen Hatmaker says, “Lord, teach me to parent the child I have, not the child I was or the kids I thought I would have.”

 For me, the struggle between expectation and reality became a fierce game of tug and war.
-For my husband and me, the birth of our second child created an interruption in our vision for our family.
-Parenting a child with mental health concerns transforms the dynamics between family members.
+For my husband and me, the development of mental health struggles among my children created an interruption in our vision for our family.
+It transformed the dynamics between family members.
 The close sibling relationships I longed for between my children became strained.
 My husband and I struggled to collaborate; each of us bringing our own perceptions, skill sets, and expectations to the table.

 This is not how it’s supposed to be.